Stabilization of underactuated linear coupled reaction-diffusion PDEs via distributed or boundary actuation

-\end{customassumption} \begin{customrem}{1} \it The above condition on matrix $Q$ restricts the class of unstable reaction terms we may consider for the case of the boundary stabilization problem.
-An even stronger version of it appears in \cite{Baccoli et al (2015)} (see Condition 2 in Section 5 therein) as a sufficient condition to solve the boundary stabilization problem for underactuated systems of $2$ coupled parabolic PDEs via backstepping method.
-The system considered there is similar to the one we consider here, but restricted to $m=2$ only, i.e., 2 equations.
-In that work, it is also assumed that for the reaction term taking the form of $Q$, $q_{22}<0$ (a minimum phase assumption).
+\end{customassumption} \begin{customrem}{1} The abovementioned condition on matrix $Q$ restricts the class of unstable reaction terms, we are allowed us to consider when dealing with the boundary stabilization problem.
+An even stronger version of it appears in \cite{Baccoli et al (2015)} (see Condition 2 in Section V therein) standing as a sufficient condition to solve the boundary stabilization problem for underactuated systems of two coupled parabolic PDEs via backstepping method.
+The system considered there is similar to the one we consider here, but with the restriction that $m=2$ only, i.e., two equations.
+In that work, it is also assumed that for the reaction term taking the form of $Q$, $q_{22}$ is negative (a minimum phase assumption).
 In our case, a weaker condition of the form $q_{22}<d_2 \lambda_1$ would be sufficient to guarantee that Assumption \ref{assumption2} holds.
 Note that in the same work \cite{Baccoli et al (2015)}, it is concluded that for the case of $m>2$ coupled equations as in the system \eqref{sys} we consider here, the problem of boundary stabilization is open.
-Note also that we would not need Assumption \ref{assumption2} when performing internal stabilization via distributed control as it is revealed in Section \ref{sec:internal} below. \end{customrem}
+Note also that we do not at all invoke Assumption \ref{assumption2} when performing internal stabilization via distributed control (see Section \ref{sec:internal} below). \end{customrem}